 See the Weekly Groups page for more information.

-As we are currently almost halfway through the term, if you would like to join any of these groups, please contact me to arrange.
+If you would like to join any of these groups mid-way through the term, please contact me to arrange.
 They are suitable for children in Years 3, up to secondary age (Young Writers).

 Would you like to set up an after-school creative writing club at your school?